 We'll sell these to

-you if you really want (we really don't want to).
+you if you really want.
 We can't

 support end users.
 We normally sell these to phone men who don't

-is what we do for a living, and we can't make money talking to
+We can't make money talking to

 end-users about trying to make a cheap piece of junk work (even